Uzay-G/portfolio/_posts/2019-09-10-useful-github-tools-and-libraries.md

 <img src="https://proxy.duckduckgo.com/iu/?u=https%3A%2F%2Fwww.probytes.net%2Fwp-content%2Fuploads%2F2018%2F10%2Fflask-logo-png-transparent.png&f=1&nofb=1" alt="flask logo" height="250"><br>

 <a  href="https://github.com/pallets/flask" target="_blank">Flask</a> is a lightweight framework for Python which you can build webapps with.
-It's very simple to use and get started.
-This <a href="https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world" target="_blank">tutorial</a> does a really good job of covering the basics. <br>
+It's simple to use and get started with.
+This <a href="https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world" target="_blank">tutorial</a> does a good job of covering the basics. <br>

 <center><img src="/assets/images/spacy.jpg" alt="spacy logo"></center><br>